MasterJhimmy/Sega-Genesis-to-GameCube-Adapter/README.md

 ## Software

-After installing both libraries on your Arduino IDE (both of their pages have instructions on how to do so), upload the code to your Arduino.
+After installing both libraries on your Arduino IDE (both of their pages have instructions on how to do so), upload the code (Genesis_to_GC.ino or Genesis_to_GCanalog.ino) to your Arduino.

 ## Sources